csmberkeley/csm_web/README.md

 Firstly, make sure you have the right python version (see `runtime.txt` for the expected python version to install).
 If you're using `pyenv` to manage python versions (this is recommended), you can install the specified python version with `pyenv install <version>`.

-From a terminal in the top level of the project directory, run `python3 -m venv venv`; if your system python version is different from the version required here, and you're using `pyenv`, run `PYENV_VERSION=<version> python3 -m venv venv` instead (for example, `PYENV_VERSION=3.9.13 python3 -m venv venv`).
-This will initialize a new virtual environment in the `venv/` folder, with the correct base python version.

-To activate the environment, run `source venv/bin/activate`.
-You will need to run this command every time you open a new terminal.
+Next, make sure that your current python version is correct (i.e. as specified in the previous section); if it is different, then change to the correct python version.
+That is, with `pyenv`, run `pyenv local use <version>`; with `asdf`, run `asdf local python <version>`.

 Finally, run `./setup.sh`.
 This will install additional requirements needed by the server, and set up some necessary environment variables.
-You should _not_ be running this script after it has succeeded and set up the environment for the first time.
+In particular, the setup script installs all dependencies locally and builds the Docker images.

+Note that generally, you should not need to run `setup.sh` after first setting up the repository.

 ## Running

 To start the Django server and other services, run `docker compose up -d`.
 This will start Django, automatically compile and watch frontend files, and start a development database.
 (The `-d` puts the process in the background.)

 To generate test data, run `docker compose exec django python3 csm_web/manage.py runserver`.
 In general, if you'd like to run any commands in the Django docker container, run `docker compose exec django <command>`.
+(You can make an alias in your shell if you'd like to avoid typing all of this each time.)

-If all of the above has worked, visit `http://localhost:8000` in your browser and you should see a log in screen; don't actually use this to actually log in locally.
-Visit `http://localhost:8000/admin/` to log in instead.
+If all of the above has worked, visit [http://localhost:8000](http://localhost:8000) in your browser and you should see a log in screen; don't actually use this to actually log in locally.
+Visit [http://localhost:8000/admin/](http://localhost:8000/admin/) to log in instead.

 Any changes will automatically reload the server in the docker containers, but you will usually need to force refresh (`ctrl + shift + R` or `cmd + shift + R` on most browsers) for frontend changes to be reflected (this clears the browser cache for the page).

+During development, you should use the virtual environment as much as possible---while Docker makes this less necessary, your choice of editor may require the dependencies in the virtual environment.
+To activate the virtual environment, you can use `poetry shell` (this will start a new nested shell instance), or you can use `source .venv/bin/activate` (more generally, `source $(poetry env info --path)/bin/activate`).

 ## Troubleshooting